htcondor/htcondor/docs/users-manual/java-applications.rst

       when_to_transfer_output = ON_EXIT
       queue

-For more information about using HTCondor’s file transfer mechanisms, see section \ `Submitting a
+For more information about using HTCondor's file transfer mechanisms, see section \ `Submitting a
 Job <../users-manual/submitting-a-job.html>`__.